International Driving Permit in United Kingdom

 Road Quality and Highway Infrastructure in United Kingdom

 The United Kingdom has a well-developed road network, with over 245,000 miles of paved roads.
 The quality of roads is generally high, although rural areas may experience more wear and tear.
-Major cities like London and Birmingham have extensive highway systems that help easy travel.
+Major cities like London and Birmingham have extensive highway systems that facilitate easy travel.

-the UK government invests heavily in maintaining and upgrading road infrastructure, with recent projects focusing on reducing congestion and improving safety.
+The UK government invests heavily in maintaining and upgrading road infrastructure, with recent projects focusing on reducing congestion and improving safety.
 In Manchester, for instance, recent upgrades have significantly improved traffic flow.

 It's advisable for drivers to stay informed about ongoing roadworks and closures, which are common in urban areas and can impact travel times.